Maiden at the Stream

 from walls they spoke from

-through windows they opened
+like windows opened

 on worlds we longed for